HardlyDifficult/Tutorials/Chapter5.md

  - Select the camera:
    - Add **ScreenShake** and disable the component.
    - Add **EnableComponentsOnLevelLoad**.
+     - Event Type: Almost At Start
-     - Add ScreenShake to the list to enable on 'almost complete'.
+     - Add its ScreenShake component to the component list.

 <hr></details><br>
 <details><summary>What did that do?</summary>

-ScreenShake moves the camera up/down/left/right to create a shaking effect.
-This component is enabled when the intro sequence is 'almost complete', and that event aligns with the cloud bouncing - making it look like the cloud is shaking the platforms into place.
+ScreenShake moves the camera up/down/left/right randomly to create a shaking effect.
+The effect lasts for a limited time and scales up in magnitude (i.e. the intensity of the shake) and then back down.
+This component is enabled when the intro Timeline is almost complete, and that event aligns with the cloud bouncing - making it look like the cloud is shaking the platforms into place.

+<hr></details>
+<details><summary>What is the script doing with percent complete?</summary>

+Our goal is to smoothly transition from 0 to 1 and then back to 0.
+We use this value as a multiple on how much we move the camera that frame - smoothing the start and end of the effect.

+We do this by doubling the percent complete and then if greater than 1, use 2 - the value.
+This gives us the desired 0 -> 1 -> 0 curve.

+<hr></details>
+<details><summary>What does Random.insideUnitCircle do?</summary>

+Random.insideUnitCircle is a convience method giving you a random point which falls on a circle with a radius of 1.
+We take that value and then multiple it by the desired magnitude, effectively giving us a random point on a larger, or smaller, circle; and then position that the camera that far from its original position.

+<hr></details>
+<details><summary>What else could we add to the shake effect?</summary>

+Here are a few ideas on how you might be able to make this effect even cooler:

+ - Randomly change the z Rotation in addition to the position.
+ - Randomly change the orthagraphic size, causing the camera to zoom in and out.
+ - The current shake algorithm is uses a random offset from the camera's original position, you may be able to improve the effect by giving consideration to the camera position the previous frame.
+ - Add a post processing effect such as blur.
+Post processing effects refer to scripts you can add to your camera, modifying the display to create an effect such as blur or bloom.
+Here are some [post processing effects, free from Unity](https://www.assetstore.unity3d.com/en/#!/content/83912), you can use.

 <hr></details>